 All children who receive additional support from the Learning Support department have an Individual Education Plan (IEP) prepared for them by their Learning Support teacher.
-This IEP will set out the learning programme and targets for the term.
+They also have a Pupil Profile outlining their strengths and difficulties along with suggestions for best ways to teach them in class and additional information regarding any additional testing.

-All parents, whose children are new to the Learning Support department are invited to have a phone call or come into the department to discuss the style of teaching that will take place and how best they can support their child at home.
+All parents, whose children are new to the Learning Support department are invited, during the first term, to come into the department to discuss the style of teaching that will take place and how best they can support their child at home.

-Learning Support teachers are always available to meet parents.
+An updated IEP is sent out termly and Learning Support teachers are always available to meet parents.
 A parental response sheet is attached to all IEPs to encourage feedback.
 All Learning Support staff attend Parents' Evenings and liaise closely with the mainstream curriculum teachers on target setting.